The Ripple Effect: How the Middle East Situation Can Impact Your Daily Kopi

 About 95% of Singapore’s electricity is generated from natural gas.

-Graph 4: As of 25 May 2026, crude oil prices, which natural gas prices are pegged to, have increased sharply and became more volatile.
-This translates into higher and more volatile electricity generation costs, reinforcing upward pressure on electricity tariffs.
+Graph 4: Crude oil prices, which natural gas prices are pegged to, increased sharply after 28 February 2026.
+This has translated into higher electricity generation costs.

-A rise in global energy prices can thus quickly flow into electricity costs, begging the question: Will this lead to higher utility bills?
+A rise in global fuel prices can thus quickly flow into electricity costs, begging the question: Will this lead to higher electricity bills?

 The short answer is, yes… but not immediately.

 In Singapore, electricity tariffs are regulated by the Energy Market Authority (EMA).
-They are revised quarterly to reflect the actual cost of electricity.
+They are revised quarterly to reflect the costs of fuel and electricity generation.

 Graph 5: Fuel cost constitutes close to half of the electricity tariff and is determined based on the average daily natural gas prices in the first 2.5 months of the preceding quarter.